 In 1974, the International Council of Nurses (ICN) decided that May 12, the birthday of Nightingale, would serve as International Nurse Day.
 Soon after, President Nixon declared that a week of February would be celebrated as National Nurse Week.

 Then, after a whirlwind effort by local governors and the ANA, a proclamation landed in front of President Reagan that declared May 6, 1982, the official National Recognition Day for Nurses.

 And finally, in 1991, we welcomed the return of a week-long celebration of nurses, when the ANA expanded the recognition of nurses to over an entire week, gaining the title of National Nurses Week.
 In 1993, the ANA Board of Directors agreed upon May 6-12th as the permanent, and annually recurring, dates of Nurses Week.
-(Dates courtesy of the ANA.)
+(Dates and historical information courtesy of the ANA.)